Pharmacy Technician

 - Official transcripts from high school and all post-secondary institutions attended (mailed directly from the Ministry of Education and educational institutions)

-- Official Transcripts, Equivalence Reports, and English Proficiency Test results for internationally educated applicants
+- Official transcripts, equivalence reports and English proficiency test results for internationally educated applicants

 Qualified applicants are accepted on a first-come, first-served basis.
 Early application is recommended.